Hasner Law | Workplace Accidents | September 8, 2021

 Sadly, insurance companies are profit-driven businesses and often look for ways to challenge or deny claims.
 That’s why it’s wise to hire an attorney when filing your claim.
-A workers’ compensation lawyer will protect your interests and boost your odds of reaching a fair settlement.
+A workers’ compensation lawyer in Atlanta, GA will protect your interests and boost your odds of reaching a fair settlement.

 However, it’s worth noting that workers’ compensation benefits only apply to certain types of damages and losses.
 For example, workers’ compensation will not compensate you for the pain and suffering you experience after an on-the-job accident.
 These benefits mainly reimburse you for medical expenses and lost wages — and may not even cover all of those losses.

 You might wonder if you can seek more compensation by suing your employer for negligence.
 This overview will cover what you need to know about the subject.

 Is it Possible to Sue an Employer for Negligence in Atlanta, GA?

 In some states, employers can choose whether to purchase workers’ compensation insurance.
 An employee may file a personal injury suit against their employer after a workplace injury if the employer decided not to buy insurance.

 This is not the case in Georgia.
 Georgia requires employers to offer workers’ compensation benefits.
 This approach serves two purposes: 1) it ensures employees have an easy method of seeking compensation after a workplace injury, and 2) it protects employers.

 Workers’ compensation generally provides an injured worker with automatic benefits after an injury — regardless of who caused the accident.
 In exchange, the employee gives up the right to sue their employer for negligence.